ArthurClemens/polythene/docs/getting-started-mithril.md

-# Getting started with Mithril
+# Getting started with Polythene for Mithril

 ## Which packages do you need?